 Handling

 KPV is supplied as a lyophilized powder and should be stored as directed on the product page.
-For laboratory reconstitution practices, see our guide on how to reconstitute a research peptide.
-View product specifications and certificate-of-analysis details here: KPV — research-grade, ≥99% pure.
+For laboratory reconstitution practices, see our guide on laboratory concentration and handling reference.
+View product details and any available product- or lot-specific documentation here: KPV — product details.
 To compare related research peptides, browse the catalog.

 FAQ